Marlins' Martin Prado: Hits DL with knee sprain

 Prado was placed on the 10-day disabled list Monday with a right knee sprain, Clark Spencer of the Miami Herald reports.

 Prado suffered the injury during Monday's game against the Phillies.
-It's unfortunate timing for this ailment to pop up, as Prado had been the subject of many trade talks as the July 31 deadline approaches.
+It's unfortunate timing for this ailment to pop up, as Prado had been the subject of trade talks ahead of the July 31 deadline .
 Derek Dietrich and Miguel Rojas (who will be activated from the 60-day DL) will likely man third base in the veteran's absence.

 More News